 A business courtesy is a present, gift, hospitality, or favor for which fair market value is not paid by the recipient.
 A business courtesy may be a tangible or intangible benefit such as meals, drinks, entertainment, taxi rides, recreation, door prizes, honoraria, transportation, discounts, promotional items, or use of a donor’s time, materials, facilities, or equipment.

 Any employee who offers or approves a business courtesy must ensure that it is proper and that the business courtesy cannot reasonably be interpreted as an attempt to gain an unfair business advantage.
 An employee may not use personal funds or resources to do something that cannot be done with Company resources.
 Specific requirements and restrictions apply regarding the offering of business courtesies to government employees, officials, and representatives, as well as officials and representatives of foreign governments.

 Rules for business courtesies are complex, and each situation must be evaluated carefully.
-Our policy prohibits all gifts – or other things of value – to a Government employee without the express permission of the Government Contracts and Compliance Department or Legal Department, except in the following circumstances:
+Our policy prohibits all gifts – or other things of value – to a Government employee without the express permission of the Legal, Contracts, and Compliance Department, except in the following circumstances:

-- Promotional items valued at less than $20, which are also made available to the general public, may be given.
+• Promotional items valued at less than $20, which are also made available to the general public, may be provided.

 Please be aware that these approximate dollar values apply to the total business courtesies extended through the course of a year.
-This policy does not allow discrete gifts less than $20 to be offered time and time again.
+This policy does not allow discrete gifts valued at less than $20 to be offered more than once per year.

 Primary approval authority for offering business gifts or courtesies to Government personnel is vested in business management.
-The Government Contracts and Compliance Department and the Legal Department are available to assist in properly resolving issues concerning business courtesies.
+The Legal, Contracts, and Compliance Department and are available to assist in properly resolving issues concerning business courtesies.

 Offering Business Courtesies – Foreign Countries